PATRON CODE OF CONDUCT

 - the hacking, duplication or unauthorized use of copyrighted software; destruction, unauthorized transfer or alteration of electronic files;

-- unauthorized use of another individual’s electronic identification number, such as password, Social Security number, pin number.
+- unauthorized use of another individual’s electronic identification number, such as password, Social Security number, PIN.

 - The copyright law of the United States (Title 17 U. S. Code) governs the making use of copyrighted material.
 All patrons are responsible for any infringement of this law.